romangrubic/weather-app-openweather/README.md

 * Contact modal

   - When user click on contact icon, it opens a new modal.
 User has to input all the requested information in order for e-mail to be sent.
-When the e-mail has been submitted, the text in the submit button will go from red background color and `Submit` to yellow background color with `Submitting...` text and then if it was successfuly sent (status=200), it will go green background color and `E-mail submitted!
+When the e-mail has been submitted, the text in the submit button will go from red background color and `Submit` to green background color and `E-mail submitted!
 Closing...` and modal will close itself after 2seconds using `setTimeout` function.
-  If it was unsuccessful (status=404), it will turn gray background color with `Failed to submit.
+  If it was unsuccessful, it will turn gray background color with `Failed to submit.
 Refresh page` text.

 [Back to top](#summary)